PhysikOnline-FFM/riedbergtv_mediawiki/extensions/SemanticMediaWiki/docs/technical/hooks.md

 - `SMW::Parser::BeforeMagicWordsFinder` allows to extend the magic words list that the `InTextAnnotationParser` should search for the wikitext.

+### 2.3

+- `SMW::SQLStore::BeforeDataRebuildJobInsert` to add update jobs while running the rebuild process.<sup>Use of `smwRefreshDataJobs` was deprecated with 2.3</sup>
+- `SMW::SQLStore::AddCustomFixedPropertyTables` to add fixed property table definitions
+- `SMW::Browse::AfterIncomingPropertiesLookupComplete` to extend the incoming properties display for `Special:Browse`
+- `SMW::Browse::BeforeIncomingPropertyValuesFurtherLinkCreate` to replace the standard `SearchByProperty` with a custom link to an extended list of results (return `false` to replace the link)
+- `SMW::SQLStore::AfterDataUpdateComplete` to add processing after the update has been completed and provides `CompositePropertyTableDiffIterator` to identify entities that have been added/removed during the update. <sup>Use of `SMWSQLStore3::updateDataAfter` was deprecated with 2.3</sup>

+### 2.4

+- `SMW::FileUpload::BeforeUpdate` to add extra annotations before the store update is triggered

 For implementation details and examples, see the [integration test](https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/tests/phpunit/Integration/SemanticMediaWikiProvidedHookInterfaceIntegrationTest.php).

 ## Other available hooks